Updated April 2025

 Q: Do some centres offer health care services?

-A: Some affiliates offer specific health care services, provided in accordance with all applicable laws, regulations, and appropriate best practice standards.
+A: Some Pregnancy Care Canada affiliated centres offer specific health care services, provided in accordance with all applicable laws, regulations, and appropriate best practice standards.
 All healthcare professionals provide care within their scope of practice and receive authorization according to provincial regulations from relevant regulatory bodies.

 Q: Do you discriminate against certain lifestyle choices?
 How do you care for individuals who may not share your religious worldview?